UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/html_renderer.txt

             </li>
         </ul>

-Note that the list itself, and the list items can both take various attributes (all tags can...)
+Note that the list itself *and* the list items can both take various attributes (all tags can...)

 Section Headers are created with "h" tags: <h1> is the biggest (highest level), and there is <h2>, <h3>, etc. for sections, sub sections, subsub sections...